-Julia Whitney is an executive coach who helps Design, Product and Tech leaders iterate to leadership excellence.
-Her current client list includes leaders and leadership teams from Facebook, DropBox, CapitalOne, ANZ Bank, SimplyBusiness, Accenture, etc. Julia is a frequent conference speaker and also has the great pleasure of co-hosting Clearleft’s Leading Design Retreats.
+Julia Whitney is an executive and leadership coach.
+She helps Design, Product and Tech leaders iterate to excellence, increasing their self-awareness and resourcefulness along the way.
+Her current client list includes leaders and leadership teams from DropBox, ANZ Bank, Zoopla, Toyota, The Economist, Conde Nast, etc.

-Julia brings her own experience as a board level leader to her coaching practice.
-She’s led design teams at the intersection of media and digital for more than 20 years, in both the U.S and the UK, most recently as GM and ECD for the BBC’s 150 person UX&D department.
+Julia brings her own experience as a board level leader to her coaching practice, having led design teams for more than 20 years, in both the US and the UK, most recently as GM and Executive Creative Director for the BBC’s 150 person User Experience and Design department.

 How can we design leaders make great decisions?
 One good way is to draw on our richest resource: our team.